Galunggung: Hazardous eruption of 1982

 The last major eruption on Galunggung was in 1982, which had a Volcanic Explosivity Index of 4 and indirectly killed 18people in traffic accidents and by starvation.
 This eruption also brought the dangers of volcanic ash to aviation to worldwide attention after two Boeing 747 passenger jets flying downwind of the eruption suffered temporary engine failures and damage to exterior surfaces, with both planes being forced to make emergency landings at Jakarta airport.

 One plane—British Airways Flight 009, carrying 248 passengers and 15 crew traveling from Kuala Lumpur, Malaysia, to Perth, Australia, on June 24, 1982—accidentally entered the ash cloud at night, about 150 km downwind of the volcano.
 All four engines failed due to the build-up of volcanic ash, and the aircraft descended for 16minutes, losing 7500 m of its 11500 m altitude, until the crew managed to restart the engines and land in Jakarta.

-Three weeks later, on July 14, a Singapore Airlines airplane with approximately 230passengers aboard also inadvertently entered the cloud at night, and three of its four engines stopped.
+Three weeks later, on July 14, Singapore Airlines Flight 21A with approximately 230passengers aboard also inadvertently entered the cloud at night, and three of its four engines stopped.
 The crew succeeded in restarting one of the engines after descending 2400 m.
 Both aircraft suffered serious damage to their engines and exterior surfaces.